UniversalDependencies/UD_Finnish-FTB/README.txt

 ** UD v1.2 -> UD v1.3

-A major revision of the underlying FinnTreebank 1 with some manually annotated UD analyses (e.g. xcomp; these annotations are visible in the UD version as Alt in the MISC field).
+A major revision of the underlying FinnTreebank 1 with some manually annotated UD analyses (notably xcomp; manual annotations are visible in the UD version as Alt in the MISC field).

 Adjusted the conversion script to better match the universal guidelines (e.g. finite verbs now have VerbForm, again using PART) and the Finnish guidelines (e.g. now using nsubj:cop, csubj:cop, nmod:own).

+Components of multiword names are now separate tokens.

 Duplicates in the underlying FinnTreebank 1 have been removed and sentences are now labeled with unique identifiers like "ekvje-124"